SShojaie/happiness_squad_ETL/README.md

 ## Transform
 <img src="/03 Images/Screenshot (156).png" width="720">
-- StatCan Life Satisfaction (API) transformation steps included:
+#### StatCan Life Satisfaction (API) transformation steps included: <br>
-  - Select only columns of interest
+  - Select only columns of interest <br>
-  - Drop na values
+  - Drop na values <br>
-  - Rename columns to match desired schemata in database
+  - Rename columns to match desired schemata in database<br>
-  - Default index column used for index and primary key
+  - Default index column used for index and primary key<br>
-- Global News (web scrape) transformation steps included:
+#### Global News (web scrape) transformation steps included:<br>
   - Only desired fields were scraped during the extraction step.
-Otherwise data was clean and placed into a dataframe prior to loading into database
+Otherwise data was clean and placed into a dataframe prior to loading into database <br>
-  - Default index column used for index and primary key
+  - Default index column used for index and primary key<br>
-- UWaterloo Canadian Wellbeing Index (web scrape) transformation steps included:
+#### UWaterloo Canadian Wellbeing Index (web scrape) transformation steps included: <br>
-  - String data was split to retrieve desired data from table for certain fields exracted
+  - String data was split to retrieve desired data from table for certain fields exracted <br>
-  - Data type was updated to integer or float
+  - Data type was updated to integer or float <br>
-  - Index was set to year (common to all tables from this data source)
+  - Index was set to year (common to all tables from this data source)<br>
-  - The two main tables were joined on ‘year’
+  - The two main tables were joined on ‘year’<br>
-  - Unwanted fields were dropped
+  - Unwanted fields were dropped <br>
   - Column names were updated.
-Especially in the eight feature tables, very long column names were updated to short and intuitive column names to match table schemata in database
+Especially in the eight feature tables, very long column names were updated to short and intuitive column names to match table schemata in database<br>